django-recaptcha/django-recaptcha/README.md

 By default, the widgets provided only supports a single form with a single widget on each page.

-The language can be set with the 'h1' parameter, look at [language codes](https://developers.google.com/recaptcha/docs/language) for the language code options.
+The language can be set with the 'hl' parameter, look at [language codes](https://developers.google.com/recaptcha/docs/language) for the language code options.
 Note that translations need to be added to this package for the errors to be shown correctly.
 Currently the package has